Anniepoo/whiteboard/README.md

-# SWI-Prolog based shared whiteboard
+# SWI-Prolog based shared diagram editor

 Based on Jan Wielemaker's swi-Prolog chat server

 https://github.com/JanWielemaker/swi-chat

-This repository provides a minimal whiteboard drawing solution.
+This repository provides bare bones functionality for drawing arcs and nodes type diagrams.

 To  use  it, you must
 install *[SWI-Prolog](http://www.swi-prolog.org) 7.1.19 or later*.
 Then,
-you can load `demo_whiteboard.pl` and run
+you can load `demo_diagrammer.pl` and run

     ?- server.